-As at 31 December 2019 and 2018, the Company did not have any borrowings.
-At 31 December 2019, the Company had no other interest-bearing financial assets or liabilities other than cash at bank.
+As at 31 December 2020 and 2020, the Company did not have any borrowings nor any other interest-bearing financial assets or liabilities other than cash at bank.

 The Company does not have any own position in securities meaning that its income and operating cash flows are substantially independent of changes in market interest rates.
 The Company's management monitors the interest rate fluctuations on a continuous basis and acts accordingly.